brendancrebs/butler/specs/butler_config.md

 The `Butler Config` is the file that will determine the majority of the `Butler's` behavior.
 This spec will explain the various options the Butler config and cli offer and example usage of each.
 The config is a yaml file and is named `.butler.base.yaml` by default.
 A yaml file of a different name can be specified as the `Butler Config` if the path to it is passed through the cli.
-Beyond the base config, a `Butler ignore` file can also be specified.
-This file must be named `.butler.ignore.yaml` and will contain paths within a repo that should be either allowed or ignored by Butler.
+Beyond the base config, a `Butler paths` file can also be specified.
+This file must be named `.butler.paths.yaml` and will contain paths within a repo that should be either allowed or ignored by Butler.

 ## Specification